Greatseun02/Simon-Game-Challenge-Starting-Files/README.md

 Overall, this project was instrumental in my journey to master jQuery and further strengthen my JavaScript skills.

-It required a keyboard to start the game.
+It requires a keyboard to start the game.